Pattachitra

-Patachitra or Pattachitra is a general term for traditional, cloth-based scroll painting, based in the eastern Indian states of Odisha, West Bengal and parts of Bangladesh.
-Patachitra artform is known for its intricate details as well as mythological narratives and folktales inscribed in it.
+Patachitra or Pattachitra is a general term for traditional, cloth-based scroll painting, based in the eastern Indian states of Odisha, and West Bengal as well as parts of Bangladesh.
+Patachitra art form is known for its intricate details as well as mythological narratives and folktales inscribed in it.
 Pattachitra is one of the ancient artworks of Odisha, originally created for ritual use and as souvenirs for pilgrims to Puri, as well as other temples in Odisha.
 Patachitras are a component of an ancient Bengali narrative art, originally serving as a visual device during the performance of a song.

 Etymology

-In the Sanskrit, paṭṭa means "cloth" and chitra means "picture".
+In Sanskrit, the word paṭṭa means "cloth" and chitra means "picture".
 Most of these paintings depict stories of Hindu deities.

+Early history

+Charanachitras, Mankhas, Yamapatas were ancient forms of paintings executed on textile-scrolls and dealt with themes of a narrative-didactic nature of storytelling, which finds mentions in Hindu, Jain and Buddhist texts.
+According to historian N.R Ray, these textile-scroll paintings were ancestors of the Pattachitra art form.